skywind3000/vim-proposal/popup_window.md

 - Preview a portion of file (can be used to preview grep results in quickfix):
 ![](images/emacs-1.jpg)

-- Display funny help for newbies:
+- Display funny help for newbies (like paperclip assistent in office 2000):
 ![](images/kakoune-2.jpg)